pymanga/pyMANGA/PlantModelLib/Saltmarsh/Saltmarsh.md

 This module calculates the growth (production of biovolume) of saltmarsh plants.
 The growth is calculated using a simple model based on resource limitation and competition.

-This module can be used in simulations where you want to include the growth of saltmarsh plants.

 # Usage

 ```xml